"Rich Dad Poor Dad" Book Review

 Let’s make sure the younger generation first learns how to budget, save and invest, live within their means, and avoid drowning in debt.
 Once they have a solid understanding of those financial skills, then it might be fine to move on to more advanced and complicated subjects like tax laws and buying real estate.

 So if you’re looking for help in teaching your kids about money, I would pass on “Rich Dad Poor Dad”.
 There are more suitable books for you.
-If you are interested in buying and selling real estate, however, this would be a good book to start with.
+If you are interested in buying and selling real estate, however, this would be a great book to start with.
+Click on the picture of the book above, or click HERE to get more information about the book at Amazon.
+(As an Amazon Associate I earn from qualifying purchases.)